nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 | B	      | 3	     | 40          |
 | A           | 2            | 25          |

-- Customer A ordered 2 items from the menu and spent amount $25 in total whereas customer B spent $40 in total and ordered 3 items from the menu before they became a member.
+- Customer A ordered 2 items from the menu and spent an amount of $25 in total whereas customer B spent $40 in total and ordered 3 items from the menu before they became a member.
 ***

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?